AkashPadia/JavaScript/README.md

 In Arrow function if we use {} then we have to use return, but if () used then return not needed.\

-If you want to write 2 IIFE in file.
+If you want to write two IIFE in file.
 Then add semicolon(;) at the end of first IIFF \
 (function () {})();
 (function functionName(){ })();